 Based on the joint Work Session between the City Council and Planning Commission and feedback received the changes below for the Proposed Minimum have been removed from the proposal.
-The Planning Commission may choose to further discuss parking requirements.

-Current Minimum:
+The Planning Commission further discussed parking at their public hearing and chose to stay with the Current Minimum parking requirement within the Development Code.

-Studio/1 bedroom: 1 per unit 2 bedroom: 1.5 per unit

-3 and 4 bedroom: 2 per unit

-5 or more bedroom: 0.75 per bedroom per unit

-0.2 spaces per unit for visitor
+Current Minimum: Studio/1 bedroom: 1 per unit 2 bedroom: 1.5 per unit 3 and 4 bedroom: 2 per unit 5 or more bedroom: 0.75 per bedroom per unit 0.2 spaces per unit for visitor

-Proposed Minimum:

-1.5 spaces per dwelling unit

-0.2 spaces per unit for visitors
+Proposed Minimum: 1.5 spaces per dwelling unit 0.2 spaces per unit for visitors